-Therapy groups are not “Drop-In”.
+Therapy groups are NOT “Drop-In”.
 You must meet with a therapist before you start any group for a regular intake session.
 (This is different from our drop-in therapeutic workshops, seminars, or drop-in mindfulness sessions.)
 Please call 973-408-3398 to schedule a group screening appointment or talk to your therapist.

 Are you experiencing stress? concerns about your relationships? making decisions? managing moods or emotions?
-This group allows members to discuss general issues that are of concern to them (emotions, relationships, family, etc.) in a confidential and supportive environment.
+This group allows members to discuss general issues that are of concern to them (emotions, anxieties, relationships, family, etc.) in a confidential and supportive environment.
 A group is often the best treatment for a variety of difficulties and can be more effective than individual therapy.
 Group provides a safe, confidential space for healing and growth.

 Are you experiencing worry or nervousness that interferes with your life?
 This group focuses on giving members a supportive place to discuss and share ideas for coping with and reducing symptoms of anxiety and stress.
 Specific skills will be taught and practiced for managing anxiety and worry.

-Thriving after Trauma – (Mondays from 4:30-6pm in the BC05)
+Thriving after Trauma – (Wednesdays from 4:30-6 pm in the Counseling Center))

 Are you having a difficult time dealing with a damaging event in your past?
 This group will help you learn about and cope with the trauma you have experienced.
 It will give you the chance to deal with the anger, guilt, sadness, and anxiety while feeling supported and supporting others who also feel alone and who want to learn how to manage these experiences.